It’s official. Beer is food.

-It’s official.
-Beer is food.
-That’s effectively what the Government of Canada and the Canadian Food Inspection Agency (CFIA) said on January 15, 2019 when introducing new Safe Food for Canadians Regulations (SFCR) for Canadians, explains Steve Grundy from McRae Integration.
+That’s effectively what the Government of Canada and the Canadian Food Inspection Agency (CFIA) have said to breweries.
+On January 15, 2019 Safe Food for Canadians Regulations (SFCR) for Canadians were introduced.

-What you need to know
+What Canadian Brewers need to know about SFCR Reporting

 You should care about these new regulations if you: